 An Iowa native, Chris is excited to be closer to his hometown.
+Chris currently anchors the weekend evening newscasts alongside Jenna Jackson and provides in-depth investigative reports for the station.

 Growing up in Central Iowa, Chris got the bug for news when the national media invaded his hometown to cover the closure of the Maytag Corporation in 2007.